 The West European market for buses over 3.5 metric tons fell just short of its previous year’s volume.
 Some 36,300 new buses were registered (minus 3 percent).
 Sales in Germany stagnated with around 6,700 vehicles.
 Over 80 percent of registrations (5,600 units) were for buses over 8 metric tons.
 Demand from the long-distance bus market, which was liberalized in 2013, is sustaining the bus market in Germany at a higher level.
 Growth in the still young industry continues and service routes are being expanded further.
 Rising quality requirements, coupled with higher emissions and environmental standards, will continue to encourage the continuous updating of the fleet.

 Markets for trailers and bodies

-In 2017 the German manufacturers of trailers and bodies once again benefited from the economic recovery in the EU and the growth on the commercial vehicle markets.
+German trailer and body manufacturers were again able to profit from the economic recovery in the EU and growth in commercial vehicle markets in 2017.

 In 2017 trailer sales in Germany exceeded the 300,000 mark for towed units for the first time.
 New registrations increased by a good 4 percent to 306,900 million trailers.
 Within this figure, the demand for semitrailers, with a 6 percent increase to 36,400 units, was particularly dynamic.